Black (video game): Reception

 In Japan, Famitsu gave the PS2 version all four eights, for a total of 32 out of 40.
 The Times also gave the game four stars out of five and stated: "As the entire game is played at fever-pitch, you soon find yourself looking forward to the next mission briefing, if only for a chance to catch your breath.
 The only mystery to Black is why there is no multiplayer mode, since such intense battle settings would make for great competitive bouts".
-The Sydney Morning Herald similarly gave it four stars out of five: "Little strategy is required for each stage, with abundant health packs and aggressive opponents of little intelligence.
+The Sydney Morning Herald similarly gave it four stars out of five, saying: "Little strategy is required for each stage, with abundant health packs and aggressive opponents of little intelligence.
 But there are many strategies and the use of cover is vital".
 Detroit Free Press gave the Xbox version three stars out of four and said: "The action is intense and the effects are splendid, though the un-reality applies also to the worlds in which you battle".
-However, The A.V.
+The A.V.
 Club gave the game a C+, stating that it was worth playing for "six hours.
 Pretty good hours, but still, The A.V.
 Club can't stress that number enough"; and added "that was awesome for Doom, a free download with 16 extra maps available after registration.
 But 40 bucks for Black's eight levels, with no multiplayer mode, and unlockable difficulty settings the only incentive to replay?
 The question is really whether renting this lovely oversized tech demo is worth a whole weekend".

+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Black for "First-Person Action Game of the Year" and "Outstanding Achievement in Original Music Composition".

 In 2013, IGN listed the game at 99 in the list of "Top 100 Shooters".

 Future

-In an interview, co-creator and designer Stuart Black revealed that plans for a sequel were underway, but are now scrapped due to differences with Electronic Arts.
-Stuart Black and many of the developers of Black worked on the now released Bodycount; a spiritual successor to the game which, developed by Codemasters, was released on the PlayStation 3 and Xbox 360 during Q3 2011.
+In an interview, co-creator and designer Stuart Black revealed that plans for a sequel were underway, but were scrapped due to differences with Electronic Arts.
+Stuart Black and many of the developers of Black worked on Bodycount, a spiritual successor to the game which, developed by Codemasters, was released on the PlayStation 3 and Xbox 360 in 2011.